 If you have failed to pay or to file your taxes, you should speak with an attorney immediately.
 An attorney can help you to navigate the process of paying off what you owe, and removing any garnishments, levies, or liens.
 In certain cases, an attorney may be able to negotiate with the taxing body to lower your payments.
 Attorneys can also help you to resolve any disputes you have with the Department of Revenue, the parish, or the city regarding the amount of the taxes owed.
 While the penalties for failure to pay or file a return are severe, attorneys can usually help.

-Image: "Tax," originally uploaded to Flickr by Phillip.
+Image: "Brief Case," originally uploaded to Flickr by Pikturewerk